-While it's initially cheaper to rent your own IT hardware and infrastructure in the short-term, as your business needs grow there comes a point when it becomes more economical to buy your own server hardware.
+While it's initially cheaper to rent your own IT hardware and infrastructure in the short-term (think traditional web hosting), as your business needs grow there comes a point when it becomes more economical to buy your own server hardware.
 However, you then need a data center to host your equipment.
 This is where colocation services come into play, where racks and cabinets are leased to you, enabling you to set up your own server hardware in the heart of a data center.

 Making a decision on which provider to use is far from easy.
 If your business has mission-critical needs then you'll want to reduce latency.
 Additionally, you may need to look for hosting on the west coast for optimal Asian connections, east coast for European ones, or mid-state for the best general connectivity across the US.
 However, you need to ensure that the geographic siting works for you, by balancing a combination of network connectivity, resiliency, and disaster recovery considerations, as well as ease of access.

 The good news is that there are a wide range of options.
 There are a lot of data centers available, with good networks across the US, and the industry is highly competitive.
 That means pricing will tend to be very affordable according to your needs.

 All providers should be able to offer different cabinet sizes to suit you, plus different power configurations according to needs, on top of standard security and redundancy measures across the data center itself to protect client hardware and ensure it runs even in the event of a power outage.

 The question of which operation to pick might seem overwhelming, so here we'll feature some of the best in the industry.
 Some of these colocation services are provided directly by the data center, but others are companies that lease cabinets from them while offering additional support options for added value.

 - Looking for UK colocation hosting?
 We’ve highlighted five capable providers here

 - We've also put together a list of the best web hosting solutions